-2.12 Published on 27th March 2012, the National Planning Policy Framework (NPPF)3 sets out the Government's planning policies for England and how these are expected to be applied.
-It replaces Planning Policy Statement 23: Planning and Pollution Control4, which provided planning guidance for local authorities with regards to air quality.

-2.13 At the heart of the NPPF is a presumption in favour of sustainable development.
-It requires Local Plans to be consistent with the principles and policies set out in the Framework with the objective of contributing to the achievement of sustainable development.
+- 2.12 Published on 27th March 2012, the National Planning Policy Framework (NPPF)3 sets out the Government's planning policies for England and how these are expected to be applied. - 2.13 At the heart of the NPPF is a presumption in favour of sustainable development.
+It requires Local Plans to be consistent with the principles and policies set out in the Framework with the objective of contributing to the achievement of sustainable development. - 2.14 Current planning law requires that applications for planning permission must be determined in accordance with the relevant development plan.
+The NPPF should be taken into account in the